lianqiw/maos/docs/30_run.md

 - `wfs_*.conf`: set the wfs group type

-For example, the baseline configuration for TMT MCAO system `mcao_lgs.conf` includes `atm_mk13n50p.conf` to specify MK13N median seeing turbulence profile, `dm_dual.conf` to specify dual DM system, `wfs_lgs_ttf_tt.conf` to specify WFS configuration as LGS WFS plus TTF NGS WFS plus TT NGS WFS, `fov_sq34.conf` to specify the science FoV as simpson weighting on 3x3 points in the square 34x34" FoV.
+For example, the baseline configuration for TMT MCAO system `mcao_lgs.conf` includes `atm_mk13n50p.conf` to specify MK13N median seeing turbulence profile, `dm_dual.conf` to specify dual DM system, `wfs_lgs_ttf_tt.conf` to specify WFS configuration as LGS WFS plus TTF NGS WFS plus TT NGS WFS, `evl_sq34.conf` to specify the science FoV as simpson weighting on 3x3 points in the square 34x34" FoV, and `fit_sq34.conf` to sepcify the DM fitting FoV as simpson weighting on 3x3 points in the square 34x34" FoV.

+For an MCAO configuration, the DM fitting FoV can be larger than the science FoV in order to sharpen diffraction limited TTF NGS.
+For an LTAO configuration, use `fit_oa.conf` to set only on axis DM fitting FoV.
+A GLAO system can be simulated by having a single DM but with a wide DM fitting FoV, as an alternative to setting `recon.glao=0` which averages WFS measurements before reconstruction.

-See page31_example for more detailed explanations.
+See \ref page33_example for more detailed explanations.

 \section sect-exe Sample Runs